 Why You Need a Bergen County Landlord Tenant Lawyer

 Both the tenant and the landlord put themselves at risk when they don’t have an experienced Bergen County landlord-tenant lawyer to help manage disputes and disagreements.
 In many cases, the tenant can end up living with restrictions they don’t want to deal with, and the landlord can face expensive eviction proceedings that only get more expensive when they aren’t carried out correctly.

 In fact, a landlord could end up having to pay a tenant’s future rent after they move out if the proper steps are not taken.
 Whether you are a landlord or a tenant in Bergen County, it’s crucial that you have an experienced legal team to navigate the process on your behalf.

-If you have questions regarding landlord tenant law or you have a dispute—as either a landlord or a tenant—don’t make costly mistakes trying to handle it on your own.
+If you have questions regarding landlord-tenant law or you have a dispute—as either a landlord or a tenant—don’t make costly mistakes trying to handle it on your own.
 We can help.
-Call Jean Baptiste & Associates, LLC at 1-800-531-6442 or contact us online to schedule a consultation.